All Episodes

 What do you mean?

-This guy's gonna fit right in.
+This guy's going to fit right in.

-A Democrat prostitute.
+A Democrat prostitute?

-Uh Malin Malin, who once was a member of the Dallas Citizens Police Review Board, also worked as a Mary Kay salesman and performed in Dallas area theater productions, big in show tunes, no doubt.
+Malin Malin, who once was a member of the Dallas Citizens Police Review Board, also worked as a Mary Kay salesman and performed in Dallas area theater productions, big in show tunes, no doubt.

-His candidate uh web pages described him as a managing director for the marketing arm of a Dallas electricity provider.
+His candidate web pages described him as a managing director for the marketing arm of a Dallas electricity provider.

 I'll bet.